LiDAR, GNSS and IMU Sensor Fine Alignment through Dynamic Time Warping to Construct 3D City Maps: Methods

 \subsubsection{IMU Data}

 The IMU provides measurements of angular velocity and linear acceleration.
 The raw IMU data are corrected and integrated using a quaternion-based inertial navigation algorithm to estimate orientation and translational velocity.
 Quaternions offer numerically stable roll–pitch–yaw estimation and avoid singularities such as gimbal lock.
 Temporal alignment is achieved using a Pulse-Per-Second (PPS) signal from the GNSS receiver.
 To match the 10~Hz sampling rate of the LiDAR and the 5~hz of GNSS streams, the 73~Hz IMU data are downsampled by selecting, for each LiDAR frame, the temporally closest IMU reading.
 This approach minimizes skew while preserving high-frequency motion characteristics at the resolution required for sensor fusion.
-The calibrated motion and orientation outputs are stored in a unified \texttt{.csv} format for downstream multimodal processing.
+The calibrated motion and orientation outputs are stored in a unified \texttt{.csv} format for downstream multimodal processing. {The GNSS and IMU measurements are produced by the same RUG-3 IMX-5 unit and are hardware timestamped on a single PPS clock.
+Their mutual alignment is therefore direct and does not require DTW.
+DTW is applied only between the OS1-128 LiDAR stream (10 Hz) and IMU-derived kinematics (73 Hz).}